The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Introduction and main result

 where the supremum is taken over all the random variables $X$ with values in $\mathbb{R}^n$ and finite Shannon differential entropy. \end{defn} The definition of $f(\mathbf{B},\mathbf{p})$ can be rephrased as the following inequality, which generalizes the subadditivity of the Shannon differential entropy to the entropies of the linear functions of $X$:

-A seminal result by Lieb \cite{lieb1990gaussian} implies that the supremum in \eqref{eq:fX} can be restricted to centered Gaussian probability distributions, thus reducing the computation of $f(\mathbf{B},\mathbf{p})$ to the following optimization over covariance matrices (\autoref{thm:Lieb}):
+The inequality \eqref{eq:GSSA} is dual to a functional inequality called Brascamp--Lieb inequality (see \autoref{app:BL}), hence the name Brascamp--Lieb datum.
+A seminal result by Lieb [\onlinecite{lieb1990gaussian}] implies that the supremum in \eqref{eq:fX} can be restricted to centered Gaussian probability distributions, thus reducing the computation of $f(\mathbf{B},\mathbf{p})$ to the following optimization over covariance matrices (\autoref{thm:Lieb}):

 where $\mathbb{R}^{n\times n}_{>0}$ denotes the set of the positive-definite $n\times n$ real matrices.